squid-cache/squid-cache.github.io/DeveloperResources.rst

  * '''[[http://www.squid-cache.org/Doc/code/|Programming Guide]]''' auto-generated code documentation offers some (but certainly not enough) information on the Squid internals with browseable links to the latest version of the code.

- * ''' SquidInternals ''' also offers some more-or-less (mostly less) organized snippets.
-   . /!\ one of the TODO tasks is to clean all this up.
-If you are interested contact the squid-dev mailing list.

 Finding things to do